-Laurentian University is dedicated to providing equal access to goods and services and is committed to compliance with the Accessibility for Ontarians with Disabilities Act, 2005 (“AODA”).
+Laurentian University is dedicated to providing equal access to goods and services in a timely manner and is committed to compliance with the Accessibility for Ontarians with Disabilities Act, 2005 (“AODA”).

 What is the AODA?